Mr. Reggae: Background and composition

 "Mr. Reggae" was a reggae-influenced song released by Hawaiian musician Billy Kaui in 1977, a year after the break-up of his band Country Comfort.
 It is the first known commercial recording by a Hawaiian musician featuring reggae influences, pre-dating the Jawaiian reggae movement which became popular in the early 1980s.
 Kaui released the song as a single in Japan in 1978, through the Nippon Phonogram label.

 Brad Kora of the New Zealand band L.A.B. suggested that the band record a cover of the song, inspired by jam sessions the band members held at beaches near their hometown of Whakatāne.
 Brothers Stuart and Brad Kora felt that the song was an important part of their upbringing, and would often performed the song during jam sessions while they were in the band Kora.
 The recorded their cover in mid-2021, and incorporated wah-wah pedal guitar into the track.

 Release

 The song was released as a single by L.A.B. on 26 November 2021, one month before the album L.A.B.
 V. In June 2022, a live rendition of "Mr Reggae" was released as a part of the Live at Massey Studios extended play.
+The song was compiled onto the band's 2023 album Introducing L.A.B., originally produced as a sampler for their debut European performances.